-Zuma offers to set up state capture commission within 30 days - Mail & Guardian — Nigeria Today
+Zuma 'will establish an inquiry into state capture if instructed by the court' - News24 — Nigeria Today

 |

-After a year of delay, President Jacob Zuma's legal team on Tuesday afternoon said he was willing to set up a state capture inquiry before the end of the year.
-“Having announced an intention to appoint a commission of inquiry, it is recorded that the …

-Zuma to set up state capture commission of inquiry within 30 days
+Zuma seeks to appoint judge, set up #StateCapture inquiry

-Jacob Zuma set for his last awkward Q&A session of the year

-DA submit supplementary heads in the 'State of Capture' case – James Selfe

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.